box/developer.box.com/guides/applications/app-gallery.md

 ### Prerequisites

-To publish an application you will need to pass the following requirements.
+Your application must meet the following requirements:

-* The application needs to be in a finished state, ready for production usage
+* The application is in a finished state and ready for production usage.
-* The application should use OAuth 2.0 authentication as the App Gallery does not support JWT or App Token authentication.
+* The application leverages OAuth 2.0 authentication, as the App Gallery does not support any other authentication methods.
-* You need to be a developer with access to the application in the [Developer Console][devconsole].
+* You are a developer with access to the application in the [Developer Console][devconsole].

 ### 1. Log in to the Developer Console

-Head over to the [Developer Console][devconsole] and select your application to submit to the gallery.
+Navigate to the [Developer Console][devconsole] and select your application to submit to the gallery.

 ### 2. Fill in the form